Revised COVID-19 testing protocol

 - This brings into focus the objectives of the programme and the costs associated with achieving these objectives.

-- IFA continue to pursue the facilitation of Suitably Qualified Persons prescribing these products in order to ensure Licensed Merchants can continue to supply these products without the need for Veterinary prescription.
+- IFA continue to pursue the facilitation of Suitably Qualified Persons (SQP) prescribing Antiparasitic Products

 AMR (Antimicrobial Resistance)